ThePredator04/sql_retail_sales/README.md

 ## Conclusion

 This project focuses on utilizing SQL for data analysis, encompassing database setup, data cleaning, exploratory data analysis, and crafting business-driven SQL queries.
 The insights derived from this project aim to support data-driven decision-making by uncovering sales patterns, customer behavior, and product performance.

-## Author - ThePredator

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst roles.